lbthoms/wrapd/README.md

 ![Picture of the Spotify logo, but purple to match my app. ](https://icones.pro/wp-content/uploads/2021/04/icone-spotify-violet.png)

 ## Description
-This is a Flask-based web application that will allow users to login in to their Spotify profiles and view their Top Tracks, Top Artists, and Top Genres from the last 4 weeks, 6 months, and All-Time.
+This is a Flask-based web application using the spotipy package that will allow users to login in to their Spotify profiles and view their Top Tracks and Top Artists from the last 4 weeks, 6 months, and All-Time.

-They will also have the option to generate a playlist with recommended songs based on their last 6 months of listening and add that playlist to their Spotify application.
+They will also have the option to generate a playlist with 25 recommended songs based on those three time ranges and add the playlist to their personal Spotify library.

  ## Pip Install Instructions
 Please run the following: